xzhhzx/study-note/Spring/SpringFramework-0-Intro.md

 > The term "Spring" means different things in different contexts.
 It can be used to refer to the Spring Framework project itself, which is where it all started.
 Over time, other Spring projects have been built on top of the Spring Framework.
 Most often, when people say "Spring", they mean the entire family of projects.
 >
 > *(From Spring Framework - Overview section)*

+(Side note: Spring framework is not limited to a "Web framework", but more widely a framework for providing a comprehensive programming and configuration model for modern Java-based enterprise application, as described in the official document.
+In other words, it provides features such as IoC container, DI, AOP which can be used in any Java application other than web applications.

 ## 1. Spring Framework